 - Identify any attributes that you wish to use to slice the report.
 These attributes are the dimensions that you have specifically associated with the metric.
 In the GoodData Report Builder, this information populates the How tab for the report.

 - Identify any ways in which you wish to filter the report.
 Possible options include: filter by a list of attribute values, ranking, numeric ranges, or user-defined variables.
 In the GoodData Report Builder, this information populates the Filter tab for the report.
 This information may not be known at this time.

 - You have now defined each basic report and its dependencies.
-The collection of this information provides a good first pass at defining the overall data model for the project.
+The collection of this information provides a good first pass at defining the overall data model for the workspace.

 - Now, you can begin grouping reports together into dashboard tabs.
-A dashboard tab is a single screen in the GoodData project, containing one or more reports.
+A dashboard tab is a single screen in the GoodData workspace, containing one or more reports.

 For each report, you should identify the following information in a single line in the specification.

 |The dashboard tab on which the report will appear

 |The priority in creating the report.
 This field may be used to indicate the order of creation or the requirement level (must, should, might, etc.).

 |The system that is providing the data for the report.
 You can include multiple data sources, if applicable.

 |The basic calculation(s) of the report.
 This calculation should include any attributes (dimensions) that you are making available for slicing the report.